duneroadrunner/SaferCPlusPlus/README.md

     CSize_t position() const;
     void reset();

-Important note: You should probably avoid directly sharing mse::msevector<>s among asynchronous threads.
+Important note: In general, you should probably avoid sharing mse::msevector<>s among asynchronous threads.

-mse::msevector<> contains (unprotected) mutable members used to track its "ipointer" iterators.
-As such, it is not safe to directly obtain or release mse::msevector<> ipointer iterators from asyncronous threads.
-In theory this should just be an academic detail since SaferCPlusPlus [does not condone](#on-thread-safety) the direct sharing of objects among asyncronous threads.
-(That's why the mutable members are "unprotected".)
-But when transitioning legacy code to SaferCPlusPlus, it may be more prudent to use std::vector<> for vectors shared between asynchronous threads.
+The mechanism mse::msevector<> uses to track its "ipointer" iterators is not thread safe (for performance reasons).
+Technically there is no issue as long as you don't obtain, release, move or copy any associated "ipointer" iterators from asyncronous threads.
+But there's no way to enforce that, so it's generally better just to follow the SaferCPlusPlus rule of thumb: If you have to share data between asynchronous threads, prefer the simplest possible packaging of that data (or one specifically designed for asynchronous sharing).
+Ideally a POD ("plain old data") data type with no member functions and no mutable members. std::vector<>, while perhaps still not ideal, may be more appropriate for asyncronous sharing.
+And of course, remember to use SaferCPlusPlus [asyncronous sharing data types](#asynchronously-shared-objects) when appropriate.

 ### ivector